ObedRav/VipTop10/README.md

 It's recommended to handle different error scenarios in your client application and provide meaningful feedback to the user based on the encountered errors.

-## Available Countries, Cities, and Categories
+## Available Countries, Cities, and Categories :earth_americas:
 The available countries, cities, and categories are these:

 **Countries:**

-- Colombia
+- Colombia :colombia:
-- Dominican Republic
+- Dominican Republic :dominican_republic:
-- United States
+- United States :us:

-**Cities:**
+**Cities:** :cityscape:

 - Bogotá, Colombia
 - Medellín, Colombia